KogaCintado/KogaCintado/README.md

 - 👋 Hi, I’m @KogaCintado
 - 👀 I’m interested in AI and Mobile Apps
-- 🌱 I’m currently learning DAM
+- 🌱 I’m currently learning Flask
 - 💞️ I’m looking to collaborate on different proyects, including games, AI and more.
 - 📫 How to reach me: jose.cintadopascual@gmail.com